ralphlagumen/laravel-essentials/README.md

 }

 ```
-No, need to create multiple Request Class for a single controller.
+No need to create multiple Request Class for a single controller.

 ## Actions
 You can create your Action Class by running the following command.